The Weight of Glory · Chapter 10

 His phone buzzed again.
 A news alert.

-During the broadcast, at approximately 11:47 PM GMT, viewers reported a visual anomaly.
-For thirty seconds, behind the fighters, behind the commentators, behind the screaming crowd at T-Mobile Arena in Las Vegas, something had appeared on camera.
-A shape.
-A presence.
-Most outlets were calling it a graphics glitch.
-A compression artifact.
-A deepfake prank that had somehow infiltrated the live feed.
+But during the broadcast, viewers reported a visual anomaly.
+For thirty seconds, behind the fighters, the commentators, the screaming crowd at T-Mobile Arena in Las Vegas, something had appeared on camera.
+Most outlets were calling it a graphics glitch, a compression artifact, a deepfake prank that had somehow slipped into the live feed.

 Marcus looked at the screenshot attached to the article.

 Behind the octagon.
 Behind the crowd.
-Behind the lights and the cameras and the spectacle that eleven million people had tuned in to worship.
+Behind the lights and the cameras and the worship.

 Keres.

-The Dominion of Spectacle.
-On camera.
-Visible.
-For thirty seconds, something that had operated in the unseen realm since before television existed had appeared on a broadcast watched by eleven million people.
+For thirty seconds, something that had lived in the unseen realm since before television existed had stood inside the feed.

 Most of them didn't know what they'd seen.